nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

 }
 ```

 The plugin adds appropriate decorators on the fly based on the **Abstract Syntax Tree**.
-Hence, you no longer have to struggle with `@ApiProperty` decorators scattered throughout the entire project.
+Thus you won't have to struggle with `@ApiProperty` decorators scattered throughout the code.

 > warning **Hint** The plugin will automatically generate any missing swagger properties, but if you need to override them, you simply set them explicitly via `@ApiProperty()`.